 Don’t have time to read it all?
 Not to worry!
 Click the button at the bottom of the page to fill out the application form and someone from our team will reach out to you and help walk you through the entire process.
-QuickRx is always here to help with the pharmacy financial hardship program.
+QuickRx is always here to help with copay assistance navigation.

 While there are many facets to your Medicare plan, in this article we will be talking specifically about your Medicare Part D and prescription copays.
 Medicare Part D is a prescription drug benefit program for people on Medicare.
 It is provided by private insurance companies approved by Medicare.